Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

 \section{Rationality of cubics in \texorpdfstring{$\mathcal C_{42}$}{C42} via congruences of 8-secant twisted cubics}

-We first construct a family of surfaces in $\p^5$ to describe the divisor $\mathcal C_{42}$ as the locus of cubic fourfolds containing these surfaces.
+In this section, we first construct a family of surfaces in $\p^5$ to describe the divisor $\mathcal C_{42}$ as the locus of cubic fourfolds containing these surfaces.
 This family is related to an example of a surface of degree 9 and sectional genus 2 contained in a del Pezzo fivefold, which has been discovered (computationally) for the first time in \cite{HS}.
 Here we give an explicit and geometric description of the complete family of these surfaces inside a del Pezzo fivefold and then use them to construct surfaces in $\PP^5$ of degree 9 and sectional genus 2 with five nodes.
+Finally we use this new description of $\mathcal C_{42}$ to show that $\mathcal C_{42}$ is unirational (see Corollary~\ref{uniraz C42}) and that every cubic fourfold in $\mathcal C_{42}$ is rational (see Theorem~\ref{C42_Flop}).